FedAVO: Improving Communication Efficiency in Federated Learning with African Vultures Optimizer: Background Study

 \subsubsection{Population Classification}

-African vultures' populations can be split into three categories based on their living habits \cite{yakout2022comparison, bagal2021sofc}.
-The first group should be the optimal solution for all the vultures if the fitness value of the feasible solution is being used to determine whether the vultures are in a good position.
-The second group should be the second optimal feasible solution for all the vultures and the rest of the remaining vultures should be classified into the third group.
-Figure \ref{fig:2}, depicts the architectural overview of AVO, where the right vulture represents the first best vulture and the left vulture depicts the second best vulture.
-The fitness value of all populations gets evaluated after establishing the initial population of the African vultures.
-The vultures are categorized according to the fitness value of population.
-Equation \ref{eq:1} is utilized for this categorizing process:
+African vultures are categorized into three groups based on their living habits, as discussed in the cited references \cite{yakout2022comparison, bagal2021sofc}.
+The first group comprises vultures that represent optimal solutions when assessing their fitness with respect to feasible solutions.
+The second group includes vultures representing the second-best feasible solutions, while the remaining vultures are placed in the third group.
+Figure \ref{fig:2} illustrates the AVO architecture, with the right vulture symbolizing the best vulture and the left one representing the second-best.
+The fitness of all vulture populations is evaluated after establishing the initial population, and they are categorized based on their fitness values using Equation \ref{eq:1}.

-Here, Best $vulture_1$ represents the best optimal solution for the population and Best $vulture_2$ depicts the suboptimal solution. $L_1$ and $L_2$ are two random numbers ranging between 0 and 1 and their total is 1.
+Here, Best $vulture_1$ represents the best optimal solution for the population and Best $vulture_2$ depicts the suboptimal solution. $L_1$ and $L_2$ are both random values within the range of 0 to 1, and their sum equals to 1.
 With the help of the roulette-wheel technique, $p_i$ is calculated using equation \ref{eq:2}:

-Here, the fitness value of vultures is represented by $F_i$ and n represents the total number of vultures in the first and second groups.
+Here, the fitness value of vultures is represented by $F_i$ and n represents the total vultures in the first and second groups.